yohe/CLI-DevTool/README.md

     Yohei.Sekiguchi <ysekiguchi.zzz@gmail.com>

 # Description of Software
 This software is development tool for creating console.
-The created console has the following functions.
+The created console has the following features.

-* Command-Name complement
+* Command-Name completion by tab key
-* Parameter complement
+* Parameter completion by tab key
     - This is programable at each command.
 * Command History
 * Some BuiltInCommands
     1. help command : Display command help.
     2. history command : Display of a history, and execution.
-    3. script command : Logging operation.
+    3. script command : Logging operation. (not cool)

 ----